 A history of antibiotic use can make oxalate issues worse, in part because a bacteria, oxalobacter formigenes, that is often killed by antibiotics, controls free oxalate levels in the large intestine , as can gastrointestinal diseases.
 Clinicians report that children with autism have higher rates of antibiotic use and seem less able to fight infection, and research demonstrates that gastrointestinal conditions are higher in autism than for neurotypical children.
 Also, many autistic children suffer seizures, and oxalates can cause seizures.

 The study’s selection criteria (omissions) may affect an underrepresentation of the range of oxalate (plasma and urinary) that would occur in a full range of autistic patients.
 Even with the exclusions, significant oxalate issues were identified.
 This warrants further study, without excluded variables, to investigate how results may differ.
 If these groups had been included, rates and levels of oxalate would most likely be even higher.

 Interestingly, the researchers had expert oxalate scientists review their findings, specifically the 2.5 – 3-fold increase in oxalate levels.
 The scientists were concerned for the children’s health.
 The levels were so high that they felt the children should (and may) have serious health implications based on oxalates in this elevated range; they’ve witnessed the detrimental effects of oxalate levels that high.

-Oxalates are significant in autism because clinically we see a great deal of oxidative stress, considerable inflammation, mitochondrial damage or dysfunction, as well as faulty sulfation and seizures—areas where oxalates can wreck havoc.
+Oxalates are significant in autism because clinically we see a great deal of oxidative stress, considerable inflammation, mitochondrial damage or dysfunction, as well as faulty sulfation and seizures—areas where oxalates can wreak havoc.
 The discovery and clear indication that high oxalate may be involved in the pathology of autism is both significant and hopeful.
 This research and the biochemical connections we are highlighting provide further hope and direction for helping children with autism.